the unVACANT LOT | LAND of the ROSES

 The UnVacant Lot | 217 W. Jackson St.

 Hours: Monday – Sunday | 7am – 11 pm

 Free and open to the public

-What would downtown Thomasville look like if you took a trip back in time, to an era before the buildings and roads?
-That is a question Joe Cowdrey aimed to answer when he set out to paint Morning in the Tall Pines.
+In the rear of the UnVacant Lot, and complementing the Land of the Roses installation, you will find Morning in the Tall Pines, a spectacular mural by Joe Cowdrey.
 Drawing inspiration from the surrounding forested areas, including the Tall Timbers Research Station, Joe set the scene for a misty morning in the longleaf pine forest.
 Using vibrant blues and greens, contrasted by the dark-red brick color of the pine trunks, Joe created a piece that feels dense with vegetation, but also spacious, much like the local forests.
 Catch this mural just after sunrise, and it really seems as if the light of the early sun is reflecting off of the painted trees while the early morning mist drifts up into the atmosphere.

 Joe Cowdrey is a self taught painter from Tallahassee, FL.
 He draws his main inspiration from the natural landscapes he explores on a regular basis, wherever he may be located.
 Environment is very important to him, and it is his hope that people are able to share his appreciation for the beauty of the forest after seeing his works.
 Joe currently lives and works in Northern New Jersey.